-Shopping bags, water bottles, food wraps, coffee cups… these are all daily use packaging that we use and dispose of without a second thought.
+Shopping bags, water bottles, food wraps, coffee cups… these are all daily-use packaging that we use and dispose of without a second thought.
 The average lifespan of a plastic bag is 12 minutes.
-It's only valuable to us long enough to hold our times from point of purchase to point of use or storage.
-Once that's over, the plastic bag loses its value and off to the garbage it goes.
-There's a clear problem here; we need to reduce packaging waste.
+It's only valuable to us long enough to hold our items from the point of purchase to the end of use or storage.
+Once that's over, the plastic bag loses its value, and off to the garbage it goes.
+There's an apparent problem here; we need to reduce packaging waste.

-There are so many reasons why plastic packaging should have no place in the modern world.
-Whereas plastic is by far the worst offender, other unsustainable or unnecessary packaging counts too, from extra cardboard, through disposable cutlery we don't really need.
+There are so many reasons why plastic packaging material should have no place in the modern world.
+Whereas plastic is by far the worst offender, other unsustainable or unnecessary packaging counts, too, from extra cardboard boxes, packing beans, and layers to disposable cutlery we don't really need.

-The first and most obvious being that it is extremely wasteful.
-Manufacturers make most plastic packaging from petroleum, the polluting fossil fuels which the energy industry is working to get rid of.
-If you're using renewable energy sources but still buying plastic packaging, your money is still going towards sustaining the oil industry.
+The first and most obvious is that it is hugely wasteful.
+Manufacturers make most plastic packaging from petroleum, the polluting fossil fuel which the energy industry is working on getting rid of.
+If you're using renewable energy sources but still buying plastic packaging, your money is still going toward sustaining the oil industry.

-It also doesn’t help that large amounts of our plastic packaging ends up as litter on the streets or in the ocean.
-According to the World Watch Institute we eventually recycle less than 1% of plastic bags.
-This is bad news considering how much plastic packaging contributes to waste in several regions of the world.
+According to the World Watch Institute, we eventually recycle less than 1% of plastic bags.
+This is bad news considering how much plastic packaging contributes to waste in several world regions.
+It also doesn't help that large amounts of our plastic packaging result in litter on the streets or in the ocean.

 The impact of plastic packaging is most felt in our ecosystem, where human activities threaten marine life daily.
-Our plastic packaging goes from our waste bins to garbage trucks, where many of them are blown into the streets, and then water bodies, as litter.
-Even the plastic packaging that gets to landfills still find their way to the water.
-A SPREP report shows that Up to 80% of ocean plastic pollution enters the ocean from land4.
+Our plastic packaging goes from our waste bins to garbage trucks, where much of them blows into the streets and then water bodies as litter.
+Even the plastic packaging and plastic containers that get to landfills still find their way to the water.
+A SPREP report shows that Up to 80% of ocean plastic pollution enters the ocean from land3.

+Pollution in the oceans affects at least 267 different species of marine life.
 The result?
-Pollution in the oceans affects at least 267 different species1.
-Marine wildlife is being poisoned, punctured, entangled, choked, and in many other horrible ways, affected by the plastics in the oceans.
+Marine wildlife is being poisoned, punctured, entangled, choked, and in many other horrible ways, affected by the ocean's plastics.

 Plastics kill more than one million sea birds and 100,000 marine animals yearly.
 And if we don't make the needed changes now, that number is bound to keep rising.